Data Centers in Iceland

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Iceland.
-Businesses connect to major cloud providers by extending their networks to primary European hubs like Amsterdam, Frankfurt, or London via the country's robust subsea cable systems.
+Direct Cloud On-Ramps: There are no public cloud regions or direct on-ramps located within Iceland.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated private network links to primary European hubs such as Dublin, London, and Amsterdam.

-Internet Exchange Points (IXPs): The Reykjavik Internet Exchange (RIX) is the primary IXP in Iceland, facilitating local traffic exchange and improving domestic network performance.
-Most international peering occurs directly through carrier connections linking to major European exchanges.
+Internet Exchange Points (IXPs): The Reykjavik Internet Exchange (RIX) is the primary IXP in Iceland.
+It facilitates local traffic exchange between networks, improving domestic latency and performance.

 Power Analysis